collingsandrew/milestone-two-project/README.md

 - When the developer needs to check things by hand.
 - To try and find unexpected problems.
 - To see if a user would find the software easy to use.
-- When you need to quickly check something instead of doing automated tests.
+- When the developer needs to quickly check something instead of doing automated tests.
 - Before deployment to double check everything is working as it should.

 Manual testing benefits;